pmndrs/gltfjsx/readme.md

 ## Features

-#### Clean output

-- It only writes out an immutable graph, linking up the existing geometries and materials
-- It will ommit empty groups or objects that don't serve a purpose, unless you opt into verbose mode (`-v`)
-- It tries it's best to represent angles in the shortest way (as fractions of PI)
-- It ommits names and userData, unless you opt into it (`-m`)

 #### Draco compression

-You don't need to do anything if your models are draco compressed, since `useGLTF` defaults to a draco CDN (`https://www.gstatic.com/draco/v1/decoders/`).
+You don't need to do anything if your models are draco compressed, since `useGLTF` defaults to a [draco CDN](https://www.gstatic.com/draco/v1/decoders/).
 By adding the `--draco` flag you can refer to [local binaries](https://github.com/mrdoob/three.js/tree/dev/examples/js/libs/draco/gltf) which must reside in your /public folder.

 #### Animation